 MONTANA Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

-NEBRASKA

-Statute(s), regulation(s), and initial effective date(s) None.

-Substantive amendment(s) to statewide law(s) N/A

-Is kratom or its related substances controlled?
-N/A

-Defined term(s) N/A

-Limitations on N/A

-possession, distribution,

-sale, or manufacture

-Product label N/A

-requirements

-Penalties for violations N/A

-Other statewide N/A

-provisions of note

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

-Recently proposed None.

-legislation
+NEBRASKA Statute(s), regulation(s), and initial effective date(s) None.
+Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
+See Pending State Legislation .

 NEVADA Statute(s), regulation(s), and initial effective date(s) NEV.
 REV. STAT.
-ANN. § 597.998 (West 2023) (eff.
+ANN. § 597.998 (West 2024) (eff.
 Oct.
 1, 2019).
 Substantive amendment(s) to statewide law(s) None.
 Is kratom or its related substances controlled?
 No. Defined term(s) "Kratom product" means any product or ingredient containing: (1) any part of the leaf of the Mitragyna speciosa plant if the plant contains the alkaloid mitragynine or 7-hydroxymitragynine; or (2) a synthetic material that contains the alkaloid mitragynine or 7-hydroxymitragynine, regardless of whether the product or ingredient is labeled or sold for human consumption.
 Limitations on possession, distribution, sale, or manufacture A person may not knowingly sell or offer to sell any material, compound, mixture, or preparation containing a kratom product to a child under the age of 18 years.
 A person may not knowingly prepare, distribute, advertise, sell, or offer to sell a kratom product that is adulterated with a substance that affects the quality or strength of the kratom product to such a degree as to render the kratom product injurious to a consumer.
 Product label requirements A person may not sell a kratom product that does not have a label that clearly sets forth the ingredients and directions for the safe and effective use of the kratom product.
 Penalties for violations Civil penalty of no more than \$1,000 for each violation.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation Yes.
 See Pending State Legislation .

 NEW HAMPSHIRE

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.

 NEW JERSEY Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

 NEW MEXICO

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.